dsa-ntc/peninsuladsa-ntc.github.io/_pages/get-involved.md

 You don't have to settle for a half-life under the boot of fascist oligarchy: **A better world is possible!**

-The [Democratic Socialists of America](https://www.dsausa.org/) (DSA) is the largest socialist organization in the United States **because we’re a member-driven mass movement**, not a donor-managed party or nonprofit.
+The [Democratic Socialists of America](https://www.dsausa.org/) (DSA) is the largest socialist organization in the United States because we’re a member-driven mass movement, not a donor-managed party or nonprofit.

 As a political and activist organization, **we believe that workers should run both the economy and civil society**.
 We show our commitment to this democratic principle by being an organization of, by, and for the working class.